spec0p/pg-docs/install.md

 <a name="test"></a>
 <h3 data-magellan-destination="test">Test Phune Gaming</h3>

 To test if your environment is set up properly, copy the platform contents to an HTTP server of your choice.
-Alternatively, if you have Python installed, you can simply run `python -m SimpleHTTPServer` at the root of the platform folder.
+Alternatively, if you have Python installed, you can simply run `python -m SimpleHTTPServer` at the root of the platform's folder.

-At this point you should see the Phune Gaming client platform, feel free to explore it.
-However, you will not be able to start playing your game yet, since you need to implement the required callbacks described on the next section.
+Open your web browser and navigate to `localhost:port/platform-location`.
+You should see the Phune Gaming client platform, feel free to explore it.
+At this point you will not be able to start your game yet, since you need to implement the required callbacks described in the next section.

 <hr />